AnacletoLAB/schemalink-docs/guides/developer-guide/overview.md

 >   ```

-The webapp code was originally forked from Neo4j's [Arrows repository](https://github.com/neo4j-labs/arrows.app). <!-- By now, it diverged from it considerably, but --> It maintains the same structure although we introduced new features.
-The repository is structured as a ``monorepo``, hosting both apps and libraries in the same codebase.
+The webapp code was originally forked from Neo4j's [Arrows repository](https://github.com/neo4j-labs/arrows.app).
+It maintains the same structure although we introduced new features.
+The repository is structured as a `monorepo`, hosting both apps and libraries in the same codebase.

 #### Apps

 SchemaLink uses only one app, stored in the [`apps/arrows-ts` directory](https://github.com/AnacletoLAB/schemalink-webapp/tree/main/apps/arrows-ts).
-The `arrows-ts` app contains (mostly) ``TypeScript`` code that handles the visual ``React`` components, as well as the ``Redux`` store. <!-- To do so, the app makes extensive use of the libraries. -->
+The `arrows-ts` app contains (mostly) `TypeScript` code that handles the visual `React` components, as well as the `Redux` store.

 #### Libraries